POLICE CONFIRM "WITCH HUNT" AGAINST FOUNDER OF WOODLAND BURIAL TRUST. - June 2017.

 The Durham Woodland Burial Trust (WBT) was the UK's first community owned woodland cemetery, based at Durham Crematorium, in South Road, Durham.
 The business collapsed last year, prompting allegations against the trust's founder and former director Ian Rutland.
 Following a police inquiry, Mr Rutland, has been completely exonerated.

-Last night Ian said: "It was good news to hear following a long and intensive investigation Durham Police have decided not to take any action.
-It has been a stressful time for both myself and my wife, nevertheless, we remained positive simply because of the knowledge I was innocent of all allegations.
+Last night Ian said: "It was good news to hear following a long and intensive investigation Durham Police have decided not to pursue any complaint.
+It has been a stressful time for both myself and my family, nevertheless, we remained positive simply because of the knowledge I was innocent of all allegations.

 "I worked 14 years developing the concept of a community woodland cemetery in Durham.
 I put my heart, soul and money into the development of a unique environment at South Road.
 This environment was reflected in the positive feedback received from the families and funeral directors using the cemetery.
 All considered it an asset for our region as the burial of individuals were conducted from across the UK.
 Many families also opted for the personalised service of remembrance we conducted in the woodland lodge."